-Wall-mounted electric heaters are a popular primary heat source for small rooms such as bathrooms and a supplementary heat source for large rooms that need extra warmth.
-Electric heaters help conserve energy by spot-heating particular areas, rather than heating the entire structure.
+Wall-mounted electric heaters are a popular primary heat source for small rooms such as bathrooms and can serve as a supplementary heat source for large rooms that need extra warmth.
+Electric heaters help conserve energy by spot-heating particular areas where heat is needed rather than heating the entire home.
 Solid, dependable, and safe, wall-mounted electric heaters can be expected to provide reliable heat for many years.

-Yet over time, wall-mounted heaters may degrade in performance or stop working altogether.
-You may find that the blower is pushing out air, yet the air is not hot.
-Or the reverse: the heating element is hot, yet the blower has stopped working.
+Although very simple in design, over time a wall-mounted heater may degrade in performance or stop working altogether.
+You may find that the blower is still pushing out air, but the air is no longer hot.
+Or the reverse: The heating element is hot, yet the blower has stopped working.
 Sometimes neither the blower nor the heating element will work.

 Equipment / Tools

 - Drill driver or screwdrivers